sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 Sphinx-Gallery enables you, when documenting your modules, to reference to the examples that use a particular function.
-For example if we are documenting the ``numpy.exp`` function its possible to embed a small gallery of examples that is specific to this function and looks like this:
+For example if we are documenting the :data:`numpy.exp` function its possible to embed a small gallery of examples that is specific to this function and looks like this: